Makko.ai Glossary

 Pacing

-The rhythm of play, tension, and downtime.
+The rhythm of play, tension, and downtime across a game session.

 Replayability

-Systems that encourage repeat play.
+Systems and design choices that encourage and reward repeat play.

 Scene

-A distinct game area or screen.
+A distinct game area or screen within a project.

 State Drift